 Michelle: We could focus on that.
-There was hope there, that we were able to hold on to.
+There was hope there that we were able to hold on to.

 Joe: And the trial was actually supposedly going to start in October and then it got delayed into November.
-And then November became December, and we called Dr. Emily and said, all these kids are falling off cliffs from what I have seen.
+And then November became December, and we called Dr Emily and said, all these kids are falling off cliffs from what I have seen.
 What about Matt?
-She said that he had maybe a "milder" form, that it wouldn't affect him that much.
+She said that he had may be a "milder" form, that it wouldn't affect him that much.
 But we are hearing the delays and like seeing how quickly the kids regress.
-It was terrifying because it's like, we are on the cusp of actually doing something, but at the same time waiting.

-Like you said, until we were there, like we could -- you know -- we are at the Target -- I remember going to the Target -- like -- right?
+It was [00:37:00.0] terrifying because it's like we are on the cusp of actually doing something and at the same time awaiting.
+Like you said, until we were there, like we could -- you know -- we are at the Target -- I remember we going to the Target -- like -- right?
 We are at the Target or whatever and --

 Michelle: Yeah, because we made the decision that Matty and I would move to Columbus and Joe would stay here with Logan.
-So we weren't interrupting Logan's schooling, Joe could still work; I was able to take time from my job.
+So we weren't interrupting Logan's schooling, Joe gets to work; I was able to take time from my job.
 So we were literally moving Matt and I into an apartment in Columbus.
-So yeah, it really wasn't until we were really -- and at that point your son is in brain surgery -- and that was the first time you can relax. [laughs] Which is very, doesn't make any sense, but at that moment.
-And then the other thing that struck us was that we realized how lucky we were.
-We were thinking Matty was going to -- it is a clinical trial, he is going to be -- you know even for a rare disease -- one of fifty, one of thirty.
+So yeah, it really it wasn't until we were really and at that point your son is in brain surgery.
+And that was the first time you can relax [laughs] which is very, doesn't make any sense, but at that moment.
+And then the other thing that struck us in that way we realized how lucky we were was, we were thinking Matty was going to -- it is a clinical trial, he is going to [00:38:00.0] be -- you know even for a rare disease - one of fifty, one of thirty.
 He was one of the three in the US.
-And so when we heard that I just broke down because it was that Oh my gosh, it may not have been to him.
+And so when we heard that I just broke down.
+Because it was that Oh my gosh, it may not have been to him.
 It was that moment so; it is heart wrenching to go through.
-But to go through it and come out on the other side, and know we were getting a treatment for our son that ended up, you know, doing what they said it was going to do.
+But to go through it and come out on the other side, and know we were getting a treatment for our son that ended up, you know doing what they said was going to do.
 We would do it a million times again.
 No question.